zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 It happens each time when the user change selection and adds new bookmarks.
 Once created, the user can switch between the bookmarks.

-When the user clicks on a bookmark, PowerBI restores the saved selections and passes them to the visual.
+When the user clicks on a bookmark, PowerBI restores the saved filter and passes them to the visual.
 The `update` method of the visuals will be called, and inside the update options there will be a special object at `options.dataViews[0].metadata.objects.general.filter`.
-It is expression tree of the selection (filter), although it is not recommended to use this object directly.
+It is expression tree of filter, although it is not recommended to use this object directly.

-You can use `FilterManager.restoreSelectionIds` method to convert this object to an array of `ISelectionId`.
+You can use `FilterManager.restoreSelectionIds` method to convert filter object to an array of `ISelectionId`.

+Or use the special callback function calls registred `registerOnSelectCallback` method of ISelectionManager, if the visual use selections only.

 ### Visuals with selections